Optional brine mix substitution:

 You will need to cure your salmon at least 4 hours, even for thin fillets from trout or pink salmon.
 Large trout or char, as well as sockeye salmon need 8 hours.
 A really thick piece of chinook salmon might need as much as 36 hours in the brine.
 Never go more than 48 hours or your fish will be too salty.
 Double the brine if it’s not enough to cover the fish.

 Time to smoke your fish.
+I prefer to use alder wood for my salmon, but apple, cherry, oak or maple work fine.
 Even though this is hot smoking, you still do not want high temperatures.
-It is important to bring the temperature up gradually or you will get that white albumin "bleed" on the meat.
+It is important to bring the temperature up gradually or you will get that white albumin “bleed” on the meat.
 I start the process at 120°F for 2 hours.
 Then I step up the heat to 140°F for another hour, then finish at 175°F for a final hour or two.
 I take my salmon off once it reaches 140°F.

 I add smoke for the first 3 hours, you can adjust to your taste.